 1. Mother Nature’s Farm

 Mother Nature’s Farm in Gilbert is a great place to get a pumpkin for that perfect jack-o-lantern.
 Fresh pumpkins can be found in stock nearly every day.
-It opens on the 26th of September and remains open until Halloween.
+It opens on the 24th of September and remains open until Halloween.

-Admission into the pumpkin patch includes a spider web crawl, feeding animals, hayride, and an adventure maze.
+Admission into the pumpkin patch includes a spider web crawl, feeding animals, a hayride, and an adventure maze.
 Bring a picnic lunch which you can enjoy on one of the picnic tables, on the field, or under the shade provided by trees.
 Although, you can purchase food here on a cash-only basis.

 2. Tolmachoff Farms

 For a more eerie pumpkin patch, visit Glendale’s Tolmachoff Farms which features a haunted maze located over a cemetery.
 It’s open from October 1st to November 1st and has several activities to choose from.
+While they offer vegetable and produce picking in the summer months, the fall is when they really kick into gear.

 Navigate a corn maze, send your babies on a mini corn maze journey, take them to the petting zoo, hay pyramid, jumping pillow, and more.
 Plus, there are many fresh pumpkins to pick and choose from.

-The entry is just $15 and kids two years or younger enter for free.
+The entry is just $14 and kids two years or younger enter for free.

 3. Mortimer Farms Pumpkin Fest & Corn Maze